-- persistent neck ache first thing in the morning
+Persistent neck ache first thing in the morning

-- neck stiffness when reversing in the car
+Neck stiffness when reversing in the car

-- clicking neck noise when turning
+Clicking neck noise when turning

-- constant aching neck muscles
+Constant aching neck muscles

-- tingling in your hands or fingers
+Tingling in your hands or fingers

 By far the most common cause of neck pain relates to the effects of poor posture.
 In order to understand the impact of poor posture, we must first consider why spinal alignment within the neck is so important.

-Your head weighs about 5 kgs and in normal alignment it is very carefully balanced on top of your seven neck bones (vertebrae).
-Your muscles work very hard to maintain this postion and easily withstand short periods of variation.
-The problem arises when we assume awkward positions for prolonged periods, the fine balance is disturbed and the nerves, muscles, joints, ligaments and discs of your neck become strained and irritated.
+Your head weighs about 5kg, and in normal alignment it is very carefully balanced on top of your seven neck bones (vertebrae).
+Your muscles work very hard to maintain this position, and they can easily withstand short periods of variation.
+However, the problem arises when we assume awkward positions for prolonged periods.
+The fine balance is disturbed and the nerves, muscles, joints, ligaments and discs of your neck become strained and irritated.

 Other common causes of neck pain include whiplash, arthritis and sporting injuries.

-Thankfully, Physiotherapy offers a very effective treatment for neck pain.
-After conducting a complete history, orthopaedic and neurological examination, your Physiotherapist will recommend a course of treatment that aims to reduce pressure, restore movement and prevent recurrence.
-Typically, your Physiotherapist will recommend the following:
+Physiotherapy can be a very effective treatment for your neck pain.
+After conducting a complete history, orthopaedic and neurological examination, your trained physiotherapist will recommend a tailored course of treatment that aims to reduce pressure, restore movement and prevent recurrence.

-- postural advice and how to avoid further strain
+Postural advice and how to avoid further strain

-- a series of spinal mobilisations to restore proper movement to the neck vertebrae
+A series of spinal mobilisations to restore proper movement to the neck vertebrae

-- massage to tight neck muscles
+Massage to tight neck muscles

-- neck exercises to encourage improved movement
+Neck exercises to encourage improved movement

-- neck strengthening exercises
+Neck strengthening exercises

-- heat/ice therapy to help manage your neck pain
+Heat/ice therapy to help manage your neck pain